-Here are answers to some common questions people have about sailboats, and our sailing charters.
+Here are answers to some common questions people have about sailboats, and our sailing trips.
 If you have a question or concern not addressed here, please contact us and we’ll be happy to answer your questions! —Captain David Ryan

 Q: Should I be worried about getting seasick?